-This is a guest post from Army wife Sonia Garza of Spouse Connexion.
+This is a guest post from Army Wife Sonia Garza of Spouse Connexion.
 I frequently invite military spouses to be guests here and share their deployment accounts, since we all have unique experiences.
-Some families only go through one deployment within a year, but Sonia shares her tips on the high op-tempo lifestyle when the deployments are continuous.
+Some families only go through one deployment within a year, but Sonia shares her tips on the high op-tempo lifestyle with frequent deployments.

-It’s no lie that deployment can put a definite strain on a family and a marriage and having 6 months at “home” (sort of, because we all know they still do trainings, schools, and pre-deployment trainings), and 6 months gone, has proved to be very difficult for all of us.
+It’s no lie that frequent deployments can put a definite strain on a family and a marriage and having 6 months at “home” (sort of, because we all know they still do trainings, schools and pre-deployment trainings) and 6 months gone, has proved to be very difficult for all of us.

-So, here are a couple ways I have found to get us through these frequent deployments:
+So here are a couple of ways I have found to get us through these frequent deployments.

 Before my husband leaves for deployments I get a spark of creativity to ease the deployment onto the children.
 I have done the deployment wall, fully decorated with a map of “where daddy is in the world.”
 It has since collected dust so this year I wanted to do something different to engage the kids.

-With an idea, I solicited for two shoeboxes and a glass jar from neighbors on the community Buy Nothing page.
-If you haven’t heard of this group, look them up.
-They have saved me many times during deployments.
-With two shoeboxes in hand I wrapped and traced my husband’s hand with my child’s hand on the top and left it for the kids to decorate and color.
-This became their “daddy boxes.”
-Inside, my husband included a couple of trinkets of his for the kids and now that he’s gone, he sends home postcards to each child and after I read it to them, they place it lovingly in their boxes.
-I also made family bracelets so they can wear something that daddy is wearing too.
+With an idea, I solicited for two shoeboxes and a glass jar from neighbors on the Community Buy Nothing page.
+(If you haven’t head of this group, look them up.
+They have saved me many times during deployments.)
+With two shoeboxes in hand I wrapped and traced my husband’s hands with my child’s hand on top and left it for the kids to decorate and color.
+This became their “daddy boxes”.
+Inside my husband included a couple of trinkets of his for the kids and now that he’s gone, he sends home postcards to each child and after I read it to them, they place i lovingly in their boxes.
+I also made family bracelets so they can wear something daddy is wearing too.

 Find any activity to keep the children focused on the positive.
 Included in the children’s boxes are monthly envelopes they can open at the beginning of the month.
 Inside are tickets to an activity or experience, like movie tickets and frozen yogurt coupons.